 Definition

 A hash engine (also called a hashing core) is the elementary compute block inside a Bitcoin mining ASIC that physically implements the SHA-256 compression function.
 Bitcoin's proof-of-work requires a double SHA-256 over the 80-byte block header, so each engine is built to run that algorithm and nothing else.
-A modern mining chip is essentially a dense array of these engines wired to a shared clock and power distribution, and a hashboard ties many chips together.
+A modern mining chip is essentially a dense array of these engines wired to a shared clock and power distribution, and a hashboard ties many such chips together into a single working chain.

 Rolled versus unrolled pipelines

 SHA-256 runs 64 compression rounds.
 A rolled engine reuses one round of logic 64 times, saving silicon area at the cost of throughput.
-An unrolled engine lays all 64 rounds (and the double-hash) out as a deep pipeline of well over a hundred stages, so a fresh nonce can be fed in every clock cycle.
-Unrolling is why mining ASICs achieve such extreme throughput per watt: the deep pipeline keeps every stage busy while the clock distributes evenly across the whole array.
+An unrolled engine lays all 64 rounds — and the second hash of the double-SHA — out as a deep pipeline of well over a hundred stages, so a fresh nonce can be fed in every clock cycle and a result emerges every cycle once the pipeline is full.
+Unrolling is why mining ASICs achieve such extreme throughput per watt: the deep pipeline keeps every stage busy while the clock ripples evenly across the whole array.
+The trade-off is area and power, which is exactly what a mining chip is built to spend in exchange for hashes.

 Why engines define efficiency

-Hashrate scales with engine count multiplied by clock frequency, while efficiency (J/TH) is set by how little energy each engine burns per hash.
-Vendors optimize the SHA-256 datapath, transistor sizing, and supply voltage to shave picojoules per round.
-Because the engines dominate die area and power, their design fixes the chip's headline numbers long before firmware ever touches it.
+Hashrate scales with engine count multiplied by clock frequency, while efficiency in joules per terahash is set by how little energy each engine burns per hash.
+Vendors optimize the SHA-256 datapath, transistor sizing, and supply voltage to shave picojoules per round, because at trillions of hashes per second even a tiny per-round saving dominates the power bill.
+Since the engines occupy most of the die area and draw most of the power, their design fixes the chip's headline numbers long before firmware ever touches it — firmware can only tune the operating point of silicon that has already decided its ceiling.

-For the algorithm these engines compute see SHA-256, and for how engines are grouped onto silicon see ASIC chip and hashboard.
+For the algorithm these engines compute see SHA-256, and for how engines are grouped onto silicon see ASIC chip and the hashboard they populate.
+How hard each engine is pushed is governed by dynamic voltage and frequency scaling.

 In Simple Terms